shunkosa/guest-article-vote-salesforce-community/README.md

 -   **Knowledge** : Lookup to Knowledge Article Version
 -   **Guest User Id** : Unique Id for guest users.
 This value is saved to cookie on guest users' browser to avoid duplicate vote.
 -   **Upvoted?** : Checked if upvoted.

+## Motivation

+Based on the idea ["Let UNAUTHENTICATED community users vote on articles when using Napili Template"](https://success.salesforce.com/ideaView?id=0873A000000CNLzQAO).
+In classic, [PKB by Salesforce Labs](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N300000059QxXEAU) is available but it won't be updated and Lightning Knowledge is not supported.

 ## Feedback/Contributing